keptn/keptn.github.io/content/docs/0.4.0/monitoring/dynatrace/index.md

 If you want to uninstall Dynatrace, there are scripts provided to do so.
 Uninstalling keptn will not automatically uninstall Dynatrace.

-1. (Optional) If you do not have the *dynatrace-service* repository, clone the latest release using:
+1. (optional) If you do not have the *dynatrace-service* repository, clone the latest release using:

   ```console
   git clone --branch 0.2.0 https://github.com/keptn/dynatrace-service --single-branch